paritytech/polkadot-sdk/polkadot/doc/testing.md

 # Testing

-Automated testing is an essential tool to assure correctness.
+Testing is an essential tool to assure correctness.
+This document describes how we test the polkadot code, whether locally, at scale, and/or automatically in CI.

 ## Scopes